 Mice may not be welcome in your home, but that doesn’t mean you want to harm them.
-There are a number of steps you can take to keep them out, including using mouse traps.
+There are several steps you can take to keep them out, including using mouse traps.
 But, what happens when you have a mouse caught in a trap but it is not dead?

 Well, don’t worry.
-In this post, I am going to give you some advice on what you can do with the poor little mouse!
+In this post, I will give you some advice on what you can do with the poor little mouse!

 The first thing you need to do is make a decision.
-The two options are very clear.
+The two options are obvious.
 The question is:

 Do you think this mouse will survive?

-If the answer is yes, then you will need to remove the mouse trap the trap and dispose of a live mouse correctly.
+If the answer is yes, then you will need to remove the mouse trap and dispose of a live mouse correctly.

 If the answer is no, then I am afraid you have no choice but to kill the mouse (humanely).